isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 ## Adding digital signatures and security

 Once a document is ready, you can add in digital signatures for approval using Adobe Sign.
-This functionality works a bit differently than the functionality we have used thus far.
+This functionality works a bit differently than the functionality you have used so far.
 For digital signatures, an application must be configured to use OAuth for user authentication.

-The first step in setting up your application will be to [register your application](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/gstarted/create_app.md) to use OAuth for Adobe Sign.
-Once signed in, navigate to the screen for creating new applications by clicking on *Account*, then open the *Adobe Sign API* section, and click *API Applications* to open the list of applications you have registered.
+The first step in setting up your application is to [register your application](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/gstarted/create_app.md) to use OAuth for Adobe Sign.
+Once signed in, navigate to the screen for creating new applications by clicking on *Account*, then open the *Adobe Sign API* section, and click *API Applications* to open the list of registered applications.

 ![Image of first step in registering your application](assets/AWNjs_9.png)